-I can’t believe we are nearing our trip to Lapland to see Santa in his hometown.
-From having booked it all in February, to finally packing and getting ready to hop on that plane, the last ten months have flown past.
-And our time in Rovaniemi has been made all the more special with the help of the Visit Rovaniemi tourist board who have helped us create an amazing Lapland Bucket list for our winter visit to northern Finland.
-Here’s what’s in store for us next week.
+I couldn’t believe we were nearing our trip to Lapland to see Santa in his hometown.
+From having booked it all in February 2018, to finally packing and getting ready to hop on that plane, the previous ten months had flown past.
+And our time in Rovaniemi was made all the more special with the help of the Visit Rovaniemi tourist board who helped us create an amazing Lapland Bucket list for our winter visit to northern Finland.
+Here’s what was in store for us during our week in Finnish Lapland.

 As you know by now, we decided to try and visit Lapland on a budget.
-And, with help from my amazing sister-in-law, that’s exactly what we’redoing.
-Instead of paying around £1700 for an overnight trip to Finnish Lapland from the UK (not including the flights and hotel to get back to the UK), we’ve bagged ourselves a 10-day trip-of-a-lifetime for less money.
+And, with help from my amazing sister-in-law, that’s exactly what we were doing.
+Instead of paying around £1700 for an overnight trip to Finnish Lapland from the UK (not including the flights and hotel to get back to the UK), we bagged ourselves a 10-day trip-of-a-lifetime for less money.

-For those who didn’t catch the first post, we are flying from the Algarve to Helsinki via Lisbon.
-Then, after a day in the city to get some rest, we are taking the Santa Express train to Rovaniemi, the Official Hometown of Santa Claus.
-We have four nights and almost five days in this magical place before we head back to Helsinki on the Santa Claus Express.
-We have 3 days and 3 nights in Helsinki, during which time we will be taking the ferry to Tallinn for a day in between exploring the city with the help of My Helsinki.
+For those who didn’t catch the first post, we were flying from the Algarve to Helsinki via Lisbon.
+Then, after a day in the city to get some rest, we were taking the Santa Express train to Rovaniemi, the Official Hometown of Santa Claus.
+We had four nights and almost five days in this magical place before we headed back to Helsinki on the Santa Claus Express.
+We had 3 days and 3 nights in Helsinki, during which time we would be taking the ferry to Tallinn for a day in between exploring the city with the help of My Helsinki.

-But, with so much on offer in the winter wonderland of Rovaniemi, we asked Visit Rovaniemi for some help and they’ve come up trumps.
-We are collaborating with them during our time in the city and they have laid on some amazing winter activities for us, as well as allowing us to experience some of the best things to do in Rovaniemi with kids.
-Aside from the experiences we are collaborating on, they gave us some advice for additional things we have planned during our visit, all of which has become an amazing Lapland bucket list.
+But, with so much on offer in the winter wonderland of Rovaniemi, we asked Visit Rovaniemi for some help and they came up trumps.
+We were collaborating with them during our time in the city and they laid on some amazing winter activities for us, as well as allowing us to experience some of the best things to do in Rovaniemi with kids.
+Aside from the experiences we were collaborating on, they gave us some advice for additional things we planned during our visit, all of which became an amazing Lapland bucket list.

 Visit Santa Claus

-There are two opportunities for us to visit Santa Claus.
-The first will be during our time at Santa Claus Village, located just 8km from the city centre.Visit Rovaniemi have arranged a private meeting with the big man himself and we’re really looking forward to seeing our son’s face when he is greeted by Father Christmas in his hometown.
+There were two opportunities for us to visit Santa Claus.
+The first would be during our time at Santa Claus Village, located just 8km from the city centre.Visit Rovaniemi arranged a private meeting with the big man himself and we were really looking forward to seeing our son’s face when he was greeted by Father Christmas in his hometown.

-The second opportunity we will have is when we spend a day at Santa Park, also courtesy of Visit Rovaniemi.
+The second opportunity we would have was when we spent a day at Santa Park, also courtesy of Visit Rovaniemi.
 SantaPark is the underground cavern home of Santa Claus and is an indoor Christmas theme park under the Arctic Circle.
-Not only will we see Santa again (he has to split his time between the two locations of course), our son will also get the chance to enrol in Elf School, enjoy the Elf Show on the main stage, decorate cookies in Mrs Gingerbread’s Kitchen and take the magical train through an enchanted wood.
-And as if that wasn’t awesome enough, we will also be able to visit the Post Office, the Ice Bar and the Ice Gallery.
-And we’ll get to step across the Arctic Circle, something my husband and I haven’t done since our pre-kids trip to Tromso in Norway.
+Not only would we see Santa again (he has to split his time between the two locations of course), our son would also get the chance to enrol in Elf School, enjoy the Elf Show on the main stage, decorate cookies in Mrs Gingerbread’s Kitchen and take the magical train through an enchanted wood.
+And as if that wasn’t awesome enough, we would also be able to visit the Post Office, the Ice Bar and the Ice Gallery.
+And we’d get to step across the Arctic Circle, something my husband and I haven’t done since our pre-kids trip to Tromso in Norway.

-So, two opportunities to meet Santa during our trip will amazing.
+So, we had two opportunities to meet Santa during our trip.